(To search for keywords, use ⌘F on Macs and ⌃F on Windows.)

 Projects that are complete or are not moving forward are required to submit this report as a final report.
 These reports help us understand your project status, and help TFC remain compliant with standards and regulations required to provide the Fiscal Sponsorship program.
 The Annual Report is also required as per the terms in the fiscal sponsored agreement signed by all projects.

-56. How do I close my project when it is complete or if we decide not to move forward with it?
+6. How do I close my project when it is complete or if we decide not to move forward with it?

 When your project is complete and you are done fundraising, let us know and we will close it.
 You will be required to complete a Final Report, much like the Annual Report.
 Tell us the project outcome, distribution plans, film festival plans, anything you think we should know.
 If you decide not to move forward with your project and it is incomplete the closing process is the same.

-57. What if my project does not move forward and I have not withdrawn all the funds raised via TFC fiscal sponsorship?
+7. What if my project does not move forward and I have not withdrawn all the funds raised via TFC fiscal sponsorship?

 Projects that raise some money but are not completed often spend the amount they raise in the development process, therefore, there isn’t usually money left.
 However, if you were to raise more than you spent before calling off the project the funds are usually reallocated to other projects.
 See FAQ’s 1 & 3 and follow the link in #3 to read more about the Model C: Pre-Approved Grant Relationship fiscal sponsorship model.
-In some cases, where the unspent funds came from a single funder they may be returned to the funder on a case-by-case basis.
+In some cases, where the unspent funds came from a single funder they may be returned to the funder.
 Where the funds came from multiple funders/donors and some money was spent it would be very difficult to determine which funds were spent/not spent.
 TFC does not get involved in potential disputes and would exercise its variance power as per the fiscal sponsorship agreement.

-58. Will TFC submit federal government grant opportunities on behalf of my project to the National Endowment for the Humanities (NEH)?
+8. Will TFC submit federal government grant opportunities on behalf of my project to the National Endowment for the Humanities (NEH)?

-As of January 1, 2022, the National Endowment for the Humanities (NEH) requires a fiscal sponsor to "make substantive contributions to the success of the project.
-If an application is funded, the applicant (fiscal sponsor) is considered the recipient of record and assumes all programmatic, financial and legal responsibilities associated with the (grant) award."
+The National Endowment for the Humanities (NEH) requires a fiscal sponsor to “make substantive contributions to the success of the project.
+If an application is funded, the applicant (fiscal sponsor) is considered the recipient of record and assumes all programmatic, financial and legal responsibilities associated with the (grant) award.”

-This process should be started at least three months before the application deadline.
-Be prepared to submit all application documents to TFC two weeks before the deadline.
-You should deliver all documents to TFC per the detailed application instructions for the grant opportunity (NEH instructions are particular, and variations are not accepted).
 A $100 fee to TFC will offset the cost of the admin time required to submit the application on the grants.gov system on behalf of the project.
 The fee for Government grants that require direct TFC involvement is 7%, and this fee should be built into the budget you submit to the NEH.

-59. Will TFC submit a grant application on my behalf to the NEA?
+9. Will TFC submit a grant application on my behalf to the NEA?

 The NEA does not accept applications for fiscally sponsored projects.

-60. I do not live in the US and don't have a US tax ID, how do I get one?
+10. I do not live in the US and don’t have a US tax ID, how do I get one?

-61. What is TFC’s full legal name and tax ID?
+11. What is TFC’s full legal name and tax ID?

 The Film Collaborative, Inc. is a 501(c)(3) organization.
 Tax ID: 32-0295081

-62. Can I contact you?
+12. Can I contact you?

 If you don’t see your question above, please email us and let us know you didn’t see your question; this helps us know who is reading our resources and what new questions we should consider adding.